Diabetic Foot Ulcers

 o Swelling, heaviness and cramps in the legs

-o Skin that is hardened and dark red, purple, brown (this is a sign that blood is pooling)
+o Hardened, dark red, purple, or brown skin (this is a sign that blood is backing up)

 o Itching and tingling